 The company controls the domain icelandhotelcollectionbyberjaya.com and the booking engines it hosts.
 On-premises IT at each property relies on the corporate network.
 Ultimate ownership lies with Malaysian conglomerate Berjaya Land Berhad, which acquired the firm in 2021 and rebranded it from Icelandair Hotels.
 Managing Director Norazman Chung and IT Director Aðalsteinn Þorbergsson hold operational authority.

-Any modification to the AS210747 or ORG-FHH1-RIPE objects—new contact handles, status changes, or address updates—could indicate a transfer of network management responsibility.
+Any modification to the AS210747 or ORG-FHH1-RIPE entities—new contact handles, status changes, or address updates—could indicate a transfer of network management responsibility.
 The single visible prefix is a narrow footprint; a withdrawal, new announcement, or BGP instability would suggest reconfiguration or an outage.

 The domain and its SSL certificates must remain intact; unexpected changes could block reservations or signal a compromise.
 Separately, strategic or financial moves by parent Berjaya Land Berhad—divestment, restructuring—could directly affect the Icelandic subsidiary’s operations or asset ownership.